 Some shops require you to pay the postage when you return an item, you will have to reclaim any taxes or import duties yourself.

 This is another reason why it is always important to check the returns policy before you shop, just as you would check their worldwide shipping policy.
+You may be able to get a refund for any VAT in the UK.

 eBay Global Shipping Programme Returns.